Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             Staphylococcus_aureus_HG003:"Staphylococcus aureus
                             NCTC 8325":"Staphylococcus aureus".
                             (ptt_filename:strain_ptt:STRING_name:Pubmed_name).
                             First one is the ptt file name.
-Second one is the seq name in ptt files.
+Second one is the header of gff annotation files.
+If first line of ptt file has a comma, it will extract the string before comma as the header, ex: Helicobacter pylori 26695 chromosome, complete genome - 1..1667867.
+The header will be "Helicobacter pylori 26695 chromosome".
+If there is no comma in first line, the header will be the string before dash. ex: Helicobacter pylori - 1..1667867.
+The header will be "Helicobacter pylori".
                             Third one is for STRING database, and the fourth one is for Pubmed.
 Of course, you can run the script for several strains at the same time.
-                            Before running it, please check the species file which located in ANNOgesic/input/database .If you didn't
+Before running it, please check the species file which located in ANNOgesic/input/database .If you didn't download the
-                            download the file, please download it.
-You can use taxon_id, STRING_name_compact or official_name_NCBI to
+                            file, please download it.
+You can use taxon_id, STRING_name_compact or official_name_NCBI to represent
-                            represent STRING_name.BE CAREFUL, if the name which you assigned has spaces, please put "" at two ends.
+                            STRING_name.BE CAREFUL, if the name which you assigned has spaces, please put "" at two ends.
 For the name of Pubmed, you can assign the name not so specific.
 If you assign a specific name, it may not be able to find the related literatures.
       --without_strain_pubmed, -n
                             If you want to retrieve pubmed without assign any strains, please turn it on.
 Default is False.